 By applying and conducting research in schools and classrooms, we continuously develop our expertise so that we can help educators develop theirs.
 Our work is informed by the science of reading—the latest brain research and other cutting-edge developments in language, learning, and literacy.
 Research shapes the content and pacing of our professional development, impacts the selection of evidence-based assessments and instructional practices, and influences how our mentors teach and motivate adult learners.

-The Connecticut K-4 (formerly K-3) Reading Model (2012-present), funded by the CT State Department of Education, is working with Hill for Literacy to develop a comprehensive school-wide reading plan to build internal expertise and capacity in schools.
+The Connecticut Partnership for Literacy Success (formerly CK3LI) (2012-present), funded by the CT State Department of Education, is working with Hill for Literacy to develop a comprehensive school-wide reading plan to build internal expertise and capacity in schools.
 In addition, students at risk for reading difficulties are identified and provided with small group intervention.

 — hover and scroll to continue reading —